astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

 There are many benefits to deploying DAGs and other changes to Airflow via a CI/CD workflow.
 Specifically, you can:

-- Deploy new and updated DAGs in a way which streamlines the development process amongst team members.
+- Deploy new and updated DAGs in a way that streamlines the development process amongst team members.
 - Decrease the maintenance cost of integrating changes, allowing your team to quickly respond in case of an error or failure.
 - Enforce continuous, automating testing, which increases code quality and protects your DAGs in production.